openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 All OAuth 2.0 grant types and extensions mechanisms can be used in conjunction with the credential issuance API.
 Aspects not defined in this specification are expected to follow [@!RFC6749].

-It is RECOMMENDED to use PKCE as defined in [@!RFC7636] to prevent authorization code interception attacks and Pushed Authorization Requests [@RFC9126] to ensure integrity and authenticity of the authorization request.
+When using the grant type `authorization_code`, it is RECOMMENDED to use PKCE as defined in [@!RFC7636] to prevent authorization code interception attacks and Pushed Authorization Requests [@RFC9126] to ensure integrity and authenticity of the authorization request.

 Existing OAuth 2.0 mechanisms are extended as following: